mturk/svcbatch/README.md

 It is up to the application started from batch file to handle this event and do any cleanup needed and then exit.
-On startup service  writes 'Y' to `cmd.exe` stdin, to handle that obnoxious `Terminate batch job (Y/N)?` prompt.
+By default, on startup, SvcBatch writes 'Y' to `cmd.exe` stdin, to handle that obnoxious `Terminate batch job (Y/N)?` prompt.
-If batch file or any of downstream processes do not exit within that timeout, SvcBatch will give another 20 seconds for all processes to exit.
+If batch file or any of downstream processes do not exit within stop timeout, SvcBatch will give another 20 seconds for all processes to exit.
 After that timeout it will simply kill each descendant process that originated from svcbatch.exe.